Banco Bradesco S.A. (BBD) Shares Up Despite Recent Market Volatility

 Sponsored

-BBD’s stock has seen a 1.51% increase for the week, with a -6.15% drop in the past month and a -0.03% fall in the past quarter.
-The volatility ratio for the week is 3.75%, and the volatility levels for the past 30 days are at 3.15% for Banco Bradesco S.A.
-The simple moving average for the last 20 days is -0.43% for BBD stock, with a simple moving average of -16.72% for the last 200 days.
+BBD’s stock has seen a 11.02% increase for the week, with a -5.10% drop in the past month and a 1.81% gain in the past quarter.
+The volatility ratio for the week is 3.67%, and the volatility levels for the past 30 days are at 3.13% for Banco Bradesco S.A.
+The simple moving average for the last 20 days is 1.01% for BBD stock, with a simple moving average of -15.71% for the last 200 days.

 Analysts’ Opinion of BBD